fly-apps/dockerfile-rails/README.md

 ## Overview

-Provides Rails generators to produce Dockerfiles and related files.
+Provides a Rails generator to produce Dockerfiles and related files.
 This is being proposed as the generator to be included in Rails 7.1, and a substantial number of pull requests along those lines have already been merged.
 This repository contains fixes and features beyond those pull requests.
 Highlights:

   * Supports all [Rails supported releases](https://guides.rubyonrails.org/maintenance_policy.html), not just Rails 7.1, and likely works with a number of previous releases.
   * Can be customized using flags on the `generate dockerfile` command, and rerun to produce a custom tailored dockerfile based on detecting the actual features used by your application.